Surveillance video shows relative pushing 3-year-old boy into the water off Navy Pier, law enforcement source says

 The relative initially told responding officers she was only a witness to the drowning, then claimed she was holding the boy’s shirt and let him fall into the water, according to a source with knowledge of the investigation.

-Surveillance video shows the woman pushed him toward the edge of the pier and tossed him into the water, the source said.
+Surveillance video shows the woman pushing him toward the edge of the pier and tossing him into the water, the source said.
 The boy wasn’t expected to survive, the source said.

 The woman was taken into custody but no charges have been announced.